CAR FROM JAPAN - Find best deals of used cars from reliable Japanese sellersSearch Car

 Vinegar and hot water

-Vinegar is a handy cleaning solution with natural acids that can deal with many stubborn substances while is not harmless if you touch or smell it.
+Vinegar is a handy cleaning solution with natural acids that can deal with many stubborn substances but is not harmless if you touch or smell it.
 Dissolve some white vinegar into a bucket of hot water as your cleaning solution.

 If your alloy wheels are not horrifyingly stained, you can try this easy home remedy.
 However, do not use vinegar on coated and polished alloy wheels.
 As noted above, do not use acidic cleaners on these types of alloy wheels.